svenhjol/Strange/docs/features/travel_journal.md

 Once you are happy with the information, click "Save" to return back to the main journal.
 Your new entry will appear in the list, colored accordingly.

+## Editing a location

+You can click the paper and quill icon next to the location you want to edit.
+The screen changes to show information about the location entry.
+You can change the name and color.
+If your player is standing at the same position of the entry location, you will also be able to take a photo (or change the existing photo).

 ## Finding your way back

 With lots of location entries in your journal it can be difficult to remember where they are.